axibase/atsd/sql/examples/join-using-entity.md

 No records.

-The query produced no records because no series among the joined had the same tags.
+The query produced no records because no series among the joined series has the same tags.

 ## Join with `USING ENTITY`